Abafarius/rsschool-cv/cv.md

 * e-mail: gal.esm49@gmail.com
 * discord: Abafar (@Abafarius)
 ## About me:
 My goal is to become a strong programmer to make really cool projects that could help someone in their purposes.
 Now my priority is study and learn as mush as I can.
-I want learn git, JS (React) and many other techs connected with frontend.
+I want learn git, JS (React, Angular) and many other techs connected with frontend.
 I am open to any studies I am flexible and stress resistant.
 I was participating on hackathon and won it.
 So I can work in teams.
 ## Skills:
 * Python (pandas, matplotlib, seaborn, numpy, telebot)
 * Pycharm